Orange Line (Washington Metro): Route

-Starting at its western terminus at the Vienna/Fairfax-GMU station in Virginia, the tracks run on the median strip of Interstate 66 until they enter a tunnel under Fairfax Drive just before the Ballston-MU station.
-Although originally proposed to follow I-66 through Arlington, city planners successfully argued that the line be relocated to Fairfax Drive, which has since stimulated high rise development along the line's route.
-At the Clarendon station, the tunnel shifts to Wilson Blvd. and 16th Street North.
-The tunnel then turns north and merges with the Blue Line just before entering the Rosslyn station which is located under North Lynn Street.
-The tunnel continues under the Potomac River and bends to the east to travel under I Street NW in the District of Columbia.
+Starting at its western terminus at the Vienna/Fairfax-GMU station in Virginia, the tracks run on the median strip of Interstate 66 meeting up with the Silver Line immediately after West Falls Church until they enter a tunnel under Fairfax Drive just before Ballston–MU.
+The tunnel shifts to Wilson Blvd and 16th Street North.
+The tunnel then turns north and merges with the Blue Line just before entering Rosslyn which is located under North Lynn Street.
+The tunnel continues under the Potomac River and bends to the east to travel under I Street NW in the District of Columbia towards Foggy Bottom–GWU.

-The tunnel continues east under I Street and between Farragut West and McPherson Square stations there is a non-revenue branch track that connects with the Red Line.
-The tunnel then turns south under 12th Street Northwest and enters the lower level of the Metro Center station.
-After Smithsonian station, the tunnel turns east under D Street Southwest and then southeast under Pennsylvania Avenue Southeast.
-At Potomac Avenue station, the tunnel briefly travels under G Street Southeast and then turns northwest under Potomac Avenue with a turn to the north to travel under 19th Street Southeast for the Stadium-Armory station.
+The tunnel continues east under the Potomac River and then I Street.
+Between Farragut West and McPherson Square stations, there is a non-revenue branch track on the westbound track that connects to the Northwest bound track before Farragut North on the Red Line.
+The tunnel then turns south under 12th Street Northwest and enters the lower level of the Metro Center station underneath the Red Line.
+After the Federal Triangle and Smithsonian stations, the tunnel turns east under D Street Southwest and then southeast under Pennsylvania Avenue Southeast before reaching L’Enfant Plaza underneath the Green and Yellow Lines.
+Continuing east towards the Potomac Avenue station, the tunnel briefly travels under G Street Southeast and then turns northwest under Potomac Avenue with a turn to the north to travel under 19th Street Southeast for the Stadium-Armory station.
 The tunnel then travels under the RFK Stadium parking lots to surface near Benning Road.
-The elevated tracks follow Benning Road across the Anacostia River and then split from the Blue and Silver lines.
-There is a pocket track just west of this split.
+The elevated tracks follow Benning Road across the Anacostia River and then would go on to part ways with the Blue and Silver Lines.

-The above ground tracks continue along DC Route 295 between Minnesota Avenue and Deanwood stations and then follow the CSX/Amtrak railroad in Prince George's County, Maryland to the eastern terminus at New Carrolton.
-The route includes a train yard adjacent to the West Falls Church station.
+After splitting with the Blue and Silver lines (which descend back underground towards Benning Road), the above ground tracks continue for the Orange Line only along DC Route 295 between Minnesota Avenue and Deanwood stations and then follow the CSX/Amtrak/MARC railroad in Prince George’s County in Maryland to serve Cheverly along with Landover before reaching the eastern terminus at New Carrollton.

+The route includes storage yards adjacent to West Falls Church and just beyond New Carrollton.
 Orange Line service travels along the entirety of the K Route (from the terminus at Vienna/Fairfax-GMU to the C & K junction just south of Rosslyn), part of the C Route (from the C & K junction just south of Rosslyn to Metro Center), and the entire D Route (from Metro Center to New Carrollton).

 The Orange Line needs 30 trains (9 eight-car trains and 21 six-car trains, consisting of 198 rail cars) to run at peak capacity.